OWASP/www-project-developer-guide/draft/01-front.md

 ## OWASP Developer Guide (draft)

-_This draft version has the latest contributions to the Developer Guide so expect frequent changes in the content_
+This draft version has the latest contributions to the Developer Guide so expect frequent changes in the content.

 \newpage